St. Johns County School District: History

+St. Johns Technical High School and St. Augustine High School combined.

+The Gaines Alternative School relocated to the former St. Johns Technical Centre.

 School board

 The county administrative offices are located at 40 Orange Street in St. Augustine, Florida.
-The superintendent of SJCSD is Mr. Tim Forson, who administrates the daily operation of public schools in the county.
+The superintendent of SJCSD is Dr. Brennan Asplen, who administrates the daily operation of public schools in the county.
 The position of superintendent is appointed by the St. Johns County School Board, a body of five elected officers, each board member representing a specific geographic area.
-The current School Board members, in order of district number, are Beverly Slough, Anthony E. Coleman Sr., Bill Mignon, Kelly Barrera, and Patrick Canan.
+The current School Board members, in order of district number, are Beverly Slough, Anthony E. Coleman Sr., Jennifer Collins, Kelly Barrera, and Dr. Linda Thomson.

-Board members are elected in staggered four years terms with 2-term limits; districts 1, 3 & 5 elected during midterm election cycles (next in 2026) and districts 2 & 4 elected during presidential cycles (next in 2024).
+Board members are elected in staggered four years terms with 2-term limits; districts 1, 3 & 5 elected during midterm election cycles (next in 2026) and districts 2 & 4 elected during presidential cycles (next in 2028).

 Growth

 With the tremendous population growth, the number of St. Johns County academic high schools tripled between 2000 and 2008.
 For the 2007-2008 school year, the district had an enrollment of 27,514 students, which according to the St. Augustine Record continued its ranking as "one of the fastest-growing school districts in the state" of Florida.
 That figure reflected a four percent increase (1,040 students) from the previous year.